isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Aesthetics.md

 ### Objectives

-We aim to have our Anchorlites be developed as Lifelong Learners and Lifelong Advocate of the Arts who:
+We aim to have our Anchorlites be developed as Lifelong Learners and Lifelong Advocates of the Arts who:

 1. See inter-relationships among ideas, adapt, generate and create new ideas and products
 2. Are encouraged to express their thoughts, form opinions and appreciate differing perspectives